neams-th-coe/cardinal/doc/content/tutorials/other_apps.md

 !listing /tutorials/other_apps/chickadee_sub.i

-To run this input file, use the Cardinal executable (since the master application is a Cardinal application):
+To run this input file, use the Cardinal executable (since the main application is a Cardinal application):

 ```